rdestaci/rdestaci/README.md

 I am currently an M.S. student in Computational Social Science at UC San Diego, passionate about diversifying voices in NLP technologies.

+### About Me

+I am from San Diego, California, born and raised in Chula Vista.
+I have a B.S. in Cognitive Science (with specialization in Language and Culture) and a B.A. in Linguistics (with specialization in Cognition and Language).
+In my free time I enjoy watching baseball, baking bread, and watching live jazz.

-I am currently working on:
+### I am currently working on...

 - Assessing large language model performance on capturing known patterns in human language processing

 - Exploring methods to advance diversity in automatic speech recognition models

-How to reach me: reekaestacio9@gmail.com
+### How to reach me

+Send me a message: reekaestacio9@gmail.com
 <!--
 **rdestaci/rdestaci** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.